 As the team’s overall lead and scientific evaluator, Mississippi State is in charge of supplying “hard data” on aircraft performance to help the DHS improve the safety, efficiency and capabilities of its current operations.
 Test scenarios include highway and rail disasters, hazardous material spill containment and cleanup, disaster response and relief, and wildlife monitoring and control, to name a few.

 The team also conducts specialized evaluation and training exercises for DHS agencies.
 For example, they’re evaluating UAS technologies that may help the US Coast Guard find lost boats, and help Customs and Border Protection agents perform their duties more efficiently and safely.

-“Our research for DHS gets to the heart of what we’re trying to do with UAS in all disciplines, which is removing humans from dangerous situations and letting the systems go in instead,” Brooks says.
+“Our research for DHS gets to the heart of what we’re trying to do with UAS in all disciplines, which is removing humans from dangerous situations and letting the systems go in instead,” Martin says.
 “For each mission scenario, our flight tests confirm which combinations of aircraft and sensors will do the very best job possible with today’s technology.
 Providing a service that has the potential to save human lives is one of the more gratifying aspects of our work.”

 Brooks also serves as associate research director for the Federal Aviation Administration’s UAS Center of Excellence at Mississippi State – yet another MSU-led alliance that has earned national distinction for its UAS expertise.

 For MSU students who are interested in aerospace careers, State’s UAS leadership provides unique opportunities to get directly involved in a variety of civilian, commercial and military research projects, many of which have far-reaching societal impacts.